CarlAndreDiomon/ILearnBackend/README.md

 - Admin Registers Teachers
 - File Upload and download
 - Seperate Model, Controller, And Routes for scalability
+- Cors to ensure only the frontend of Ilearn can access it
+- secure user information
+- JsonWebToken
 ## Installation

 To install this project, follow the steps below: